hackclub/hackclub/workshops/soccer/add_goal.md

 ## Finish!

-Yay you finished the Linear Tutorial!
+Yay, you finished the Linear Tutorial!

 > ![](img/celebrate.gif)